Gina is looking for work! Read on…

 * Center for Sex & Culture, 1349 Mission Street at the corner of Grace Alley (between 10th

 Streets) in San Francisco.
 We’re close to both Civic Center BART & Van Ness MUNI, and are also accessible by the 9-San Bruno, 12-Folsom, 14-Mission, 19-Polk, 47-Van Ness, & 49-Mission/Van Ness MUNI bus lines, among others.

 * Sliding scale $10-$20.
 (More if you can, less if you can’t, nobody turned away

 — if you’re broke you should still come write with us!)

 * TENTATIVE 2014 Schedule: The second Saturday of every month, 2pm-4pm.
 March 8th, April 12th, May 10th, June 14th, July 12th, August 9th, September 13th, October 11th, November 8th, December 13th.

 This is a writing workshop for current and former sex workers to share their writing and get honest, non-judgmental feedback.
 Workshop participants are not obligated to write exclusively about sex work, but writing about work in the sex industry (as well as writing about other topics) will be welcomed.
 This is a place where people can write and share about their sex work experiences without having to censor themselves or explain every detail.
 Beginning writers are encouraged to attend along with more seasoned wordsmiths.

 Sex Workers’ Writing Workshop is all-genders.
-We define the term “sex worker” broadly, as people who have exchanged erotic labor for money/food/shelter, including but not limited to:
+We define the term “sex worker” broadly, as people who have exchanged erotic labor for money/food/shelter/things that we need, including but not limited to: